-Early spring or more winter?
-Groundhog’s forecast coming
+Pennsylvania groundhog declares early spring ‘a certainty’

 PUNXSUTAWNEY, Pa.
-(AP) — Pennsylvania’s most famous groundhog is slated to reveal whether an early spring is on the way or if winter will be staying around.
+(AP) — Pennsylvania’s most famous groundhog on Sunday declared: “Spring will be early, it’s a certainty.”

-At sunrise on Sunday, members of Punxsutawney Phil’s top hat-wearing inner circle are scheduled to reveal the prediction.
+At sunrise on Groundhog Day, members of Punxsutawney Phil’s top hat-wearing inner circle revealed the cuddly oracle’s prediction — his 134th, according to the Pennsylvania Tourism Office.

+Awoken by the crowd’s chants of “Phil!” the groundhog was hoisted in the air for the assembly to hail before making his decision.
+He then grasped the glove of a handler as a member of his inner circle announced that spring would come early this year.

 The annual event has its origin in a German legend that says if a furry rodent casts a shadow on Feb.
 2, winter continues.
 If not, spring comes early.